Paddione/QA-tts-web/windows-client/README.md

 - The client now automatically handles Windows console encoding issues
 - No manual configuration needed - works with both UTF-8 and legacy encodings

-**Hotkey not working globally:**
+**Hotkeys not working globally:**
 - Run as Administrator
-- Check if another application is using the same hotkey
+- Check if another application is using CTRL+ALT+C or CTRL+SHIFT+Q
+- The service will automatically attempt to re-register hotkeys if they become unregistered
+- Look for hotkey re-registration messages in the logs

+**Service won't stop:**
+- Use **CTRL+SHIFT+Q** instead of CTRL+C (CTRL+C is disabled to avoid conflicts with copying)
+- Or close the terminal window
+- Check that the hotkey isn't being blocked by another application

 **Database connection failed:**
 - Verify your `.env` file configuration (copy from `env.example`)